-- 2.7.1 A distributor shall make available to any residential electricity customer who is unable to pay his or her outstanding electricity charges, as defined in section 2.6.6.3, the opportunity to enter into an arrears payment agreement with the distributor.
-The arrears payment agreement shall include, at a minimum, the terms and conditions specified in sections 2.7.1.1 2.7.5 inclusive. - 2.7.1A If a distributor enters into discussions with a residential customer and offers an arrears agreement but the customer declines to enter into an arrears agreement, the distributor may proceed with disconnection and is not required to offer an arrears agreement to such a customer after disconnection. - 2.7.1.1 Before entering into an arrears payment agreement under section 2.7, a distributor shall apply any security deposit held on account of the customer against any electricity charges owing at the time.
+2.7.1 A distributor shall make available to any residential or general service < 50 kW customer who is unable to pay their outstanding electricity charges, as defined in section 2.6.6.3, the opportunity to enter into an arrears payment agreement with the distributor.
+In respect of residential customers, the arrears payment agreement shall include, at a minimum, the terms and conditions specified in sections 2.7.1.1 to 2.7.5 inclusive and 2.7.6A.
+In respect of general service < 50 kW customers, an arrears payment agreement need not include those terms and conditions, but shall be offered on reasonable terms.

+- 2.7.1A If a distributor enters into discussions with a residential customer and offers an arrears agreement but the customer declines to enter into an arrears agreement, the distributor may proceed with disconnection and is not required to offer an arrears agreement to such a customer after disconnection. - 2.7.1.1 Before entering into an arrears payment agreement under section 2.7, a distributor shall apply any security deposit held on account of the customer against any electricity charges owing at the time.